GovTechSG/seed-docs-new/faqs/cloudflare-warp-known-issues.md

 2. Make sure the VPN configuration does not route all traffic and DNS queries to the VPN server.
 We recommend not to turn on WARP and the VPN at the same time.

-If you still have issues, [Generate diagnostic report](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/faqs/how-to-generate-and-upload-diagnostic-files-to-incident-support-request) and upload it to the [incident support request][raise-support-request].
+If you still have issues, [Generate diagnostic report](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/faqs/how-to-generate-and-upload-diagnostic-files-to-incident-support-request) and raise a [service request](https://go.gov.sg/seed-techpass-support).

 </details>

 <details>
-<summary>I intermittently experience the error message: "<em>That account does not have access</em>" when accessing SGTS services using Cloudflare WARP.</summary>
+<summary>I intermittently experience the error message: "<em>That account does not have access</em>" when accessing SGTS products using Cloudflare WARP.</summary>

 This is a known issue with Cloudflare WARP.
-If you are unable to access any SGTS service, do the following:
+If you are unable to access any SGTS products, do the following:

 1. Confirm the following:
     - If you have received the successfully onboarded email from DEEP.